 The Filipino jihadi organization is concentrated in the Jolo and Basilan islands, though members occasionally travel to Manila.
 Founded in 1991, the US has classified it as a terrorist organization since 1997.
 The ASG is responsible for the Philippine's worst terrorist attack in 2004: a ferry bombing that killed 116 people.
 Their goal is the establishment of an independent Islamic province in the predominantly Roman Catholic Philippines.
 They are believed to maintain loose ties to ISIL.

-3. Harakat al-Shabaab al-Mijahideen (HSM)
+3. Harakat al-Shabab al-Mijahideen (HSM)

-More commonly referred to as al-Shabaab, the Salafist jihadi organization operates in East Africa, predominantly in Somalia.
+More commonly referred to as al-Shabab, the Salafist jihadi organization operates in East Africa, predominantly in Somalia.
 It has also staged attacks in Kenya.
 In 2006 the group held control of southern Somalia, including Mogadishu.
 In 2007 the area was recaptured by Somali and Ethiopian forces.
 Since then, HSM has retreated to rural regions, though it continues to carry out suicide bombings in urban areas.
 Despite infighting over leadership and a de-centralized structure, the group is thought to have between 7,000 and 9,000 members.